Report: Former Broncos QB Tim Tebow Trying Out As Tight End For Jacksonville Jaguars

 (CBS4)- When Tim Tebow was preparing to play in the NFL, there were several draft analysts who suggested that the Florida quarterback would be better served playing tight end at the pro level.
 Instead, Denver Broncos coach Josh McDaniels selected him with the 25th pick in the 2010 NFL Draft and he lasted just three years in the league.
 Now, a report indicates that Tebow is preparing to attempt a comeback as, you guessed it, a tight end.

-Tebow, now 33 years old, had a try out with the Jacksonville Jaguars in recent days according to several NFL insiders.READ MORE: Person Who Was Found Inside Burned Car In Denver Has Critical Injuries
+Tebow, now 33 years old, had a try out with the Jacksonville Jaguars in recent days according to several NFL insiders.READ MORE: Crowd Of Onlookers Force Wildlife Officials To Sedate And Remove Bear From Tree In Colorado Springs

 For years, Tim Tebow resisted a shift to tight end.
 Now at 33 years old, Tebow could return to his hometown team. https://t.co/LuZRijFJfN